 Municipal Election Information Session

 An Election Information Session for candidates and third party advertisers took place on April 13, 2022.
 A recording of the session and the slide deck are available below.
+A future Election Information Session will be held in advance of the 2026 Municipal Election.

 Guides and Resources for Candidates